skelly-2-1/cpp-retro-games/README.md

 * GLFW and an OpenGL Loader required

 ## Nintendo Switch
+* ONLY works on Switches with custom firmware installed
 * devkitpro is required with installed Switch support.
-Also needs EGL, glad and gladpi libraries installed.
+Also needs EGL, glad and gladpi libraries installed

 # Notes
 * This is developed in Visual Studio Code.
-I've included my own .vscode directory, which may not work for you.
+I've included my own .vscode directory, which may not work for you
-* To change the target platform to build and test, change PLATFORM_X to PLATFORM_WINDOWS/LINUX/NS in .vscode/c_cpp_properties.json.
+* To change the target platform to build and test, change PLATFORM_X to PLATFORM_WINDOWS/LINUX/NS in .vscode/c_cpp_properties.json

 # Credits
 * ocornut - Dear ImGui